Michael P. Dentato, Ph.D.

 Teaching/Areas of Interest

-Dr. Dentato teaches practice, human behavior, policy and leadership/development courses.
-His areas of interest include sexual minority health disparities and risk behaviors; minority stress theory; substance use and addiction disorders; mental health and public health policy; LGBTQ psychosocial and lifespan development; emerging adulthood; interdisciplinary collaborations; non-profit leadership, service delivery and program evaluation.
+Dr. Dentato teaches practice, human behavior, policy and non-profit leadership and development courses.
+Scholarship and research interests include: sexual minority health disparities and risk behaviors; minority stress theory; substance use and addiction disorders; mental health and public health policy; LGBTQ psychosocial and lifespan development; emerging adulthood; interdisciplinary collaborations; non-profit leadership, service delivery and program evaluation.

 SOWK 200 Introduction to Social Work